Criminology as a Career

 There are a wide range of options for those with a master's degree in criminology.
 Criminology, academics, and fraud analyzation are three of the most common career paths that we'll take a closer look at.

-Criminologists are primarily involved in research and consulting services.
-They may work in group homes or shelters to help abuse victims and at-risk youth.
+Criminologists are primarily involved in research and consulting services in an effort to prevent or predict crime.
+Local, state, and federal law agencies are the primary employers for those in this field.
 Criminologists often conduct sociological studies in order to collect data on crime and criminals and then use their findings to develop crime prevention strategies.
-They can also work with law enforcement agencies and create criminal profiles by piecing together crime scene evidence and other research.
+Additional work may include questioning potential suspects, studying data and behavior, maintaining records and writing reports, and creating criminal profiles through evidence and research.
 Additionally, criminologists may analyze intelligence and build terrorist profiles for federal entities, such as the Department of Homeland Security.